← Back

 Training trillion-parameter models requires moving petabytes between accelerators, but copper traces consume watts per Gbps and degrade beyond 50cm at 100+ Gbps rates.
 Torus topologies can make it worse, adding cable length and latency that builds up across synchronized operations.

-Co-Packaged Optics (CPO), integrating fiber-coupled photonics inside processor packages, already ships in volume production.
-Free-Space Optics (FSO), replacing cables entirely with steerable laser beams transmitted through air, targets lower latency but faces alignment challenges that have kept it in research labs.
+Co-Packaged Optics (CPO) already has volume-production examples at the switch level.
+In-package optical I/O is the compute-package cousin: optical engines sit beside CPUs, GPUs, or XPUs to move data off package.
+Free-Space Optics (FSO), replacing cables with steerable laser beams transmitted through air, targets lower latency but faces alignment challenges that have kept it in research labs.
 FSO's challenges begin with alignment.

 FSO vs CPO

-FSO uses VCSEL arrays to transmit parallel data streams through datacenter air.
-Lab demos report 1.6 Tb/s at 2.3 pJ/bit with sub-nanosecond latency.
+FSO uses VCSEL arrays to transmit parallel data streams through air.
+One lab-scale result reports 1.6 Tb/s at 2.3 pJ/bit with sub-nanosecond latency.
 Steerable beams could reconfigure links without re-cabling, which is attractive for HPC systems with changing topology.

 FSO requires maintaining ±5 µm alignment across meter-scale distances in datacenters subject to thermal expansion, floor vibration, and building settling.
 A 10 µm misalignment can cut power by over 50% and raise bit error rates.
 Active alignment systems employ piezoelectric actuators with sub-microsecond response, but every link needs dedicated tracking hardware running continuously.